DunnCreativeSS/smoke-python/docs/examples.rst

 Syncing Blockchain to a Flat File
 =================================

-Here is a relatively simple script built on top of ``steem-python`` that will let you sync STEEM blockchain into a simple file.
+Here is a relatively simple script built on top of ``smoke-python`` that will let you sync SMOKE blockchain into a simple file.
 You can run this script as many times as you like, and it will continue from the last block it synced.

     ::

         import json
         import os

-        from steem.blockchain import Blockchain
+        from smoke.blockchain import Blockchain

         def get_last_line(filename):